Intellectual Property Manager

 Susan has 23 years of experience including work for federal and state governments, academia, private industry and nonprofits.
 She has a strong background in intellectual property management and research administration; research education and communications; and budget management and accounting practices including patents, agreements, contracts, and grants management and compliance.

 Susan has a bachelor's degree in biology from The Catholic University of America in Washington DC.
 She is a member of the Association of University Technology Managers.
 Past professional memberships include: National Council of University Research Administrators, American Medical Writers Association, and American Management Association.

-Margaret joined The Research Institute at Nationwide Children’s Hospital as a licensing associate in February 2010, and currently serves as a senior licensing associate for the Office of Technology Commercialization.
+Margaret joined The Research Institute at Nationwide Children’s Hospital as a licensing associate in February 2010, and currently serves as associate director for the Office of Technology Commercialization.
 In her role with the office Margaret manages the assessment, protection, valuation and out-licensing of a portfolio of intellectual property assets owned by The Research Institute.
 She is also actively involved in managing many of the office’s relationships with both internal and external stakeholders.

 Margaret has a Bachelor of Arts degree in biology from Emory University and earned her PhD degree in molecular and cell biology from Boston University, where she continued her training as a postdoctoral fellow.
 Her doctoral and postdoctoral research in cell death biology spanned different areas including cancer biology and development.
-Prior to joining The Research Institute, she completed a one-year technology licensing internship at Massachusetts Institute of Technology focusing on medical devices and biotechnology.
+Prior to joining The Research Institute, she completed a full time one-year technology licensing internship at Massachusetts Institute of Technology focusing on medical devices and biotechnology.

 Administrative Support III